vaibhav-raj/nodejs-interview-questions/README.md

 ## Q. ***What is Event loop in Node.js?
 How does it work?***

+***In Short*** Event Loop in Node.js is used to handle callbacks.
+It is helpful in performing non-blocking I/O operations.
+An event loop is an endless loop, which waits for tasks, executes them, and then sleeps until it receives more tasks.

 The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.

 Node.js is a single-threaded application, but it can support concurrency via the concept of `event` and `callbacks`.
 Every API of Node.js is asynchronous and being single-threaded, they use `async function calls` to maintain concurrency.
 Node uses observer pattern.
 Node thread keeps an event loop and whenever a task gets completed, it fires the corresponding event which signals the event-listener function to execute.